adrwxyz/adrw.xyz/notes/code/2019-11-12-using-netlify-cms-with-github-actions.md

 - Turn off Netlify Identity (if used).
 - In `Deploys`, stop auto-publishing to prevent the site instance from contributing to your monthly build minutes.
 - In `Settings/Build & Deploy`, in `Deploy contexts`, turn off deploy previews.
 - In `Settings/Access Control`, add Github as an OAuth authentication provider.
 You'll need to set up a new OAuth app in Github settings to get the secret values.
+Use `https://api.netlify.com/auth/done` as the success url.
 - In `Settings/Domain management`, add the value you used for `site_domain` in `static/admin/config.yml` as a custom domain.
 This will allow Netlify's redirect after auth to correctly redirect to the correct domain.

 # Resources